This post may contain affiliate links, view our disclosure policy.

 Know Your Shells

-In general, there are two basic types of shells that you are likely to find on a shelling excursion in Florida.
+But in general, there are two basic types you will likely discover on your shelling excursion in Florida: bivalve shells and gastropod shells.

 Bivalve shells are single shells with two parts.
-Each part is considered a valve, which is why we call them bivalves.
-A clam shell is the most common example.
+Each part is considered a valve, hence the name bivalves.
+A clamshell is the most common example.
+When bivalve shells wash up on beaches, it’s common to find only one-half of the shell.

 Gastropod shells are also single shells, but they do not have two parts.
 When you find a gastropod shell, such as a conch, you have always found the complete shell.